claire-codes/hugo-blog/content/blog/2018-10-05-current-development-learning-goals.markdown

 ### Goal

 I want to be as familiar with Grid as I am with Flexbox.
 I've made some simple designs, but I'm not familiar with the syntax yet.
-This is mainly because I haven't used it in my day job, and the best way to change this is for me to learn more about it's applications so I can recognise where to use it.
+This is mainly because I haven't used it in my day job, and the best way to change this is for me to learn more about its applications so I can recognise where to use it.

 ### How I'll achieve it

-Work through Wes Bos's free Grid course and read lots of Rachel Andrews and Jen Simmon's materials on Grid.
+Work through Wes Bos's free Grid course and read lots of Rachel Andrews' and Jen Simmons' materials on Grid.

 ## Conclusion

-I've tried to make my goals tangible, but there's a lot to cover here.
+I've tried to make my goals focussed and achievable, but there's a lot to cover here.
 It's good to aim high though and if nothing else, this is an interesting snapshot of where my interests as a developer currently lie.

 Publishing this will hopefully keep me accountable, and I can revisit these goals in New Year 2019 and see how I've got on.